Skip to flight searchSkip to main content

 If you've checked-in

-This is another unofficial rule that will differ from airline to airline but if you have checked-in for your flight, the airline might be a bit more lenient with helping you out, especially if you've checked-in in good time and you were delayed due to something at the airport, such as long security lines.
+If you have checked in for your flight, the airline might be a bit more lenient in helping you out.
+This is especially true if you've checked in on time and were delayed due to airport issues, such as long security lines.

 Trusted globally